- Scoliosis can run in families, but most often the cause is unknown.

 What will happen if I ignore my scoliosis?

 After you have been diagnosed with scoliosis, you may not think that treatment is that important.
 However, it is very important to treat scoliosis since spinal curves can become worse and cause physical changes to your spine.
 In the worst cases, scoliosis can cause changes in your chest and lungs, and later, difficulty breathing.
-It’s also important to treat curves since treatment is much more successful before curves become severe.
+It’s also important to treat scoliosis early because treatment is much more successful before curves become severe.